dapp1/Tycoon/README.md

 # **Tycoon**
+In total, the test game was completed in 22-24 hours
 # **How to test:**
 1. Use a screen resolution of 1080x2400 or 1080x2340 and the Game window in the editor.